longhorn/website/content/docs/1.6.0/references/settings.md

 > Default: `12`

-This integer value indicates how many percentage of the total allocatable CPU on each node will be reserved for each instance manager Pod.
-For example, 10 means 10% of the total CPU on a node will be allocated to each instance manager pod on this node.
-This will help maintain engine and replica stability during high node workload.
+Percentage of the total allocatable CPU resources on each node to be reserved for each instance manager pod when the V1 Data Engine is enabled.
+For example, Longhorn reserves 10% of the total allocatable CPU resources if you specify a value of 10.
+This setting is essential for maintaining engine and replica stability, especially during periods of high node workload.

 In order to prevent an unexpected volume instance (engine/replica) crash as well as guarantee a relatively acceptable I/O performance, you can use the following formula to calculate a value for this setting: